3.2. Exception Messages¶

 handle them.

-In your previous class, you attempted to avoid exceptions.
+In your previous class, you likely attempted to avoid exceptions.
 We will focus on properly handling them throughout the rest of this chapter.

 Test Yourself